theriverman/django-minio-backend/README.md

 ### Consistency Check On Start
 When enabled, the `initialize_buckets` management command gets called automatically when Django starts. <br>
-This command connects to the configured MinIO server and checks if all buckets defined in `settings.py`. <br>
+This command connects to the configured MinIO server and checks if all buckets defined in `settings.py` are present. <br>
 In case a bucket is missing or its configuration differs, it gets created and corrected.

 **Note:** The on-start consistency check equals to manually calling `python manage.py initialize_buckets`. <br>